-The Center for Texas Music History (CTMH) is part of the History Department at Texas State University-San Marcos.
+The Center for Texas Music History (CTMH) is part of the History Department at Texas State University.
 The Center’s current projects include:

 Graduate and undergraduate courses on Texas and Southwestern music history: In these courses, students examine the many different ethnic musical influences involved in the development of the region, including Hispanic, Anglo, African-American, Irish, German, Polish, Czech, French and others.
 In addition to considering the important impact of ethnic identity on the development of music throughout the Southwest, students look at how other social, economic and political factors have helped shape the region, its people, and its music over the years.